thestriver/Memories/README.md

-Memories is an app that stores memories forever.
-Built using React and the IPFS web3 protocol.
+Memories App allows you to store your memories Forever for you and your loved ones with.
+Built using the IPFS distributed protocol.

 [Live link](https://memories-ten.vercel.app/)